Environmental Assessment

 An Inadequate and Misleading Assessment

-The environmental assessment for the Scotts Valley Project includes incomplete, misleading, and completely inaccurate site plans that fail to meet the most basic requirements of federal law.
+The Environmental Assessment for the Scotts Valley Project is riddled with inaccuracies and misleading site plans that fail to meet the most basic requirements of federal law.

 Environmental Impact